-Tv & Movie Sites Tours
+TV & Movie Sites Tours

 Choose from a range of coach or walking tours around the city, taking in locations of well-known shows and movies, venues where the stars hang out and even see where your favourite celebrities live.
 Shows and movies include Friends, Seinfeld, Glee, The Devil Wears Prada, Spiderman, Elf, Hitch and many more.
 Themed tours include Sex and the City Hotspots, Central Park Movie Sites, Gossip Girl Sites and Sopranos Sites.

-New York’s Art Galleries:
+New York’s Most Popular Art Galleries:

 -The Metropolitan Museum